+As

+Decem

-Decem 2020 NIS in of ber 31 2019 NIS in millions (1) Performance and other guarantees: - Performance guarantees for customers and others, including tender guarantees - 34 - Guarantees to authorities 63 64 (2) Guarantees to lessor in respect of usage rights for LTC units.
-1 1 (3) Guarantees for undertakings in respect of tenants. - 5 (4) A guarantee provided by a Consolidated Company in favor of a Consolidated Company thereof in respect of its liabilities to banking corporations.
-13 20 (5) A guarantee provided by a Consolidated Company in favor of a Consolidated Company thereof in respect of its liabilities to its customers.
-9 17 (6) Guarantees and letters of indemnification given by a Consolidated Company to banks financing projects of former controlling shareholders of the Consolidated Company, which shall remain in effect until the completion of such projects.
+2021 NIS in millions 2020 NIS in millions

+(1) Performance and other guarantees:

+- Guarantees to authorities 66 63

+(2) Guarantees to lessor in respect of usage rights for LTC units.
+1 1

+(3) A guarantee provided by a Consolidated Company in favor of a Consolidated Company thereof in respect of its liabilities to banking corporations.
+16 13

+(4) A guarantee provided by a Consolidated Company in favor of a Consolidated Company thereof in respect of its liabilities to its customers.
+4 9

+(5) Guarantees and letters of indemnification given by a Consolidated Company to banks financing projects of former controlling shareholders of the Consolidated Company, which shall remain in effect until the completion of such projects.
 For such guarantees, the Consolidated Company received an indemnity from the former controlling shareholders.
-2 4
+2 2

-() In addition to guarantees given by the Company and an Investee Company to consolidated limited partnerships thereof overseas and to Consolidated Companies thereof overseas, for their liabilities to financial corporations, which are enforceable only in several specific cases defined in the loan agreements (Bad Boy).
+(\) In addition to guarantees given by the Company and an Investee Company to consolidated limited partnerships thereof overseas and to Consolidated Companies thereof overseas, for their liabilities to financial corporations, which are enforceable only in several specific cases defined in the loan agreements (Bad Boy).